Therapy Dolls For Depression In Children And Other Mental Health Issues

 Online therapy can offer an alternative route to finding a suitable mental health professional and working sessions into your schedule.
 With a platform like BetterHelp, you can get matched with a licensed therapist who you can meet with from anywhere you have an internet connection at a time that works for you.

-Moreover, online therapy has suggested to be as effective as traditional therapy in many cases.
+Moreover, online therapy has been suggested to be as effective as traditional therapy in many cases.
 For example, a recent study found that online acceptance commitment therapy, in particular, could be beneficial for parents of children with chronic conditions like depression.

 Takeaway